 Check out the pre-owned section of the Electric Car Shopping Tool to find the best option for you.

 The federal tax credit is a great resource when buying an electric car.
 It allows consumers to take up to $7,500 off the price of the vehicle.
 To get the federal tax credit, you first have to acquire the vehicle and then wait until the next tax season to file for the tax credit.
 It is important to note that the federal tax credit is dependent upon both your personal tax liability and the size of the car’s battery.
 To check out the tax incentive for specific cars, look here.
 Another caveat is that manufacturers are allowed 200,000 units before the federal tax credit starts to phase out.
 Chevrolet and Tesla reached this threshold rather quickly so their cars are no longer eligible.

 A note on leasing: The federal tax credit is only directly available for folks purchasing a new vehicle.
 However, if you lease, most dealers will roll the federal tax credit into the overall price of the lease.
 So, if your personal tax liability is not large enough to receive the full federal tax credit, leasing a vehicle may allow you to capture the full value.

 Massachusetts has a state incentive program called the MOR-EV Rebate.
-MOR-EV gives Massachusetts residents $2,500 off the price of a battery electric vehicle and $1,500 off a plug-in hybrid.
-The price of these vehicles has to be below $50,000 and if it’s a plug-in hybrid, it has to have 26 miles or more of electric range.
+MOR-EV gives Massachusetts residents $3,500 off the price of a battery electric vehicle and fuel cell electric vehicles, and $1,500 off a plug-in hybrid.
+The price of these vehicles has to be below $50,000 and if it’s a plug-in hybrid, it has to have 25 miles or more of electric range.
 This applies to both purchases and leases, but consumers must fill out a form on the MOR-EV website within 3 months of purchase in order to receive the rebate.